Y0URD34TH/God-of-War-4-2018-Cheat/README.md

-u can make more features with the lua api. cheat is for fun proposites. the login is discord based and is not 100% functional i recommend dont use. portuguese language is not 100% completed recommend dont use.
+u can make more features with the lua api. cheat is for fun proposites. the login is discord based and is not 100% functional i recommend dont use. portuguese language is not 100% completed recommend dont use.\n updates may come in the future (or not).

 Known Bugs:
 may crash when entitylist tab is open and dead or in some cutscenes with the entity list tab open.